pykeen/pykeen/docs/source/tutorial/checkpoints.rst

 ``my_checkpoint.pt`` every time an epoch finishes and at least `5` minutes have passed since saving previously.
 Assuming that e.g. this pipeline crashes after 200 epochs, you can simply execute **the same code** and the pipeline will load the last state from the checkpoint file and continue training as if nothing happened.
-The results will be exactly same as if you ran the pipeline for `1000` epoch without interruption.
+The results will be exactly same as if you ran the pipeline for `1000` epochs without interruption.

 Another nice feature is that using checkpoints the training loop will save the state whenever the training loop finishes or the early stopper stops it.
 Assuming that you successfully trained the KGEM above for `1000` epochs, but now decide